-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-Arizona Bank & Trust's most recent annualized quarterly return on equity was 8.19 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity, is one important way to measure a bank's earnings.
+The most recent annualized quarterly return on equity for Arizona Bank & Trust was 6.23 percent, below the national average of 8.10 percent.

 For the twelve months ended December 31, 2017, the bank reported net income of $3.9 million on total equity of $63.2 million.
 The bank reported an annualized return on average assets, or ROA, of 0.67 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.